 1. Using the E12 external hex socket, remove the two front seat bolts.
 These have locking compound from the factory, so they may be tough to break loose.
-Tilt the seatback forward and slide the seat all the way forward to gain access to the two rear bolts and remove those.
+Tilt the seatback forward and slide the seat all the way forward to gain access to the two rear bolts and remove those also.

-2. Disconnect wiring harness connector from underneath front of seat.
+2. Open the hood and disconnect the negative battery cable.
+Disconnect wiring harness connector from underneath front of seat.
 Pull the white locking clip forward to allow thumbnail access to the tab underneath, press down and remove the connector from the seat.
-This one can be a little tricky.
+This one can be a little tricky, take your time.